Leviathan (Westerfeld novel)

 Leviathan is a 2009 novel written by Scott Westerfeld and illustrated by Keith Thompson.
 It is the first work in the trilogy of the same name, followed by sequels Behemoth and Goliath.
-The trilogy is set in an alternative version of World War I in which the Central Powers (known in-universe as "Clankers") use mechanized war machines and the Triple Entente (referred in text as "Darwinists") fabricate living creatures genetically for use in battle.
+The trilogy is set in an alternative version of World War I in which the Central Powers (known in-universe as "Clankers") use mechanized walkers and the Triple Entente (known in-universe as "Darwinists") genetically fabricate living creatures for use in battle.
 Leviathan was named the Best Young Adult Novel by the Aurealis Award in 2009, Locus in 2010, and Mir Fantastiki in 2011.

 Plot

-It is the cusp of World War I, and all the European powers are arming up.
-The Austro-Hungarians and Germans have their Clankers, diesel-driven iron machines loaded with guns and ammunition.
-The British Darwinists employ fabricated animals as their weaponry.
-Their Leviathan is a whale airship, and the most masterful beast in the British fleet.
+The novel opens at the beginning of an alternative version of World War I, where the Austro-Hungarians and Germans use Clankers, diesel-driven mecha loaded with guns and ammunition, while the British Darwinists employ genetically engineered animals as their weaponry.
+The titular Leviathan is a whale airship, the most masterful beast in the British fleet.